 For 1099s (Independent contractors)

-We've made it easy for you to get an overview over your annual income, which you can find in the 'Billing'-section in the left-hand side menu when you log onto your Worksome account.
+We've made it easy for you to get an overview over your annual income, which you can find in the 'Bills'-section on the home page of your Worksome account.
 Here you can find all your annual bills to be used when filing your income on your tax forms.
 Be sure to also note any expenses you paid associated with being able to offer the services you provide.

-This article does not address all the tax issues for freelancers and it cannot and should not be relied upon as legal or tax advice.
+This article does not address all the tax issues for External Workers and it cannot and should not be relied upon as legal or tax advice.
 Readers are strongly encouraged to seek tax advice based on their particular circumstances from an independent tax advisor.